 After surgery, Matt’s client gained some relief, but will likely live the rest of his life with some level of pain and discomfort.
-His injuries prevent him from enjoying recreational activities like motorcycling, camping, and swimming.
+His injuries prevent him from enjoying his favorite recreational activities like motorcycling, camping, and swimming.

 The unfortunate aspect of this case is that there was not much insurance money available since the limits of the at-fault driver’s insurance policy were only $50,000.